 Over the following decade, however, few councils had adopted this approach and many regional and city councils had no Māori members at all.
 One exception was the Bay of Plenty Regional Council which, in 2004, introduced Māori seats elected by voters on the Māori electoral roll.
 The three Māori seats on the 13-member council roughly equated with the region’s Māori population of 27.5%.
 In 2013 the Waikato Regional Council introduced two Māori wards.

 A controversial referendum was held in May 2015 in New Plymouth District, where 83% of voters (on a 45% turnout) rejected Māori wards, much to the disappointment of Mayor Andrew Judd, who had championed the issue.
-The controversy prompted Judd to stand down at the 2016 local body elections.
+The controversy prompted Judd to stand down when his term expired in 2016.

 The Royal Commission on Auckland Governance (2009) recommended the establishment of three elected Māori seats on the new Auckland Council.
 Two would be for ngā mātā waka – urban Māori (80% of Auckland’s Māori population) and one for mana whenua – local Auckland tribes (20% of Auckland Māori).
 There were then no Māori on either Auckland City Council or Auckland Regional Council.
 Just 10 of 250 members of all local bodies in the area were Māori.